Categories

 Netgear GSM7224 v1

 Originally written in 2018.
-This post has been languishing in drafts for a couple of years.
+This post was languishing in drafts for a couple of years.
 I may complete it someday.

 I acquired three old Netgear GSM7224 switches for my lab network some time ago and I pulled them off the shelf recently to use in a project I am currently working on.
 I wish I had actually checked them out fully when I first acquired them because it has cost me a week or so in time to get them useable in a reasonably secure test network.
 I did not anticipate the problems getting older high-end Netgear products to work securely in a network environment with up to date patched hosts.